-Amsterdam Dance Event (ADE) is fast approaching in under a month!
+Amsterdam Dance Event (ADE) is fast approaching!

 A big misconception of Amsterdam Dance Event first-timers is that ADE is a single event or festival.

 In fact, ADE consists of hundreds of industry events, parties, and afterparties all spread out around the city.
 It’s impossible to go to every single event, so it’s best to do a bit of planning beforehand on which parties you would like to attend (and buy tickets for them).
-Whereas for other single-venue festivals, booking hotels is quite straight-forward, knowing where to stay for Amsterdam Dance Event can be confusing.
+While for single-venue festivals, booking hotels is quite straight-forward, knowing where to stay for Amsterdam Dance Event can be confusing.

 Picking the right place to stay is not only good for the wallet, it’ll also save you loads of transit time.
 Less transit = more partying!